wisniewskikr/hello_world_first/HwFstAngularJsSpring3Mvc/Readme.txt

 DESCRIPTION
 ===========

 This is example project with usage framework AngularJs with framework Spring 3 MVC.
+AngularJs is one of the java script frameworks (like BackboneJs or Ember) which can be used to create web application.
-Json object is sent as request and as response.
+Here json object is sent as request and as response.
 To use AngularJs you have to:
 - add js file with AngularJs:
 <script type="text/javascript" src="js/angular.min.js"></script>